2021 Africa Policy Journal Deadline: December 15th, 2020

 - Format all articles/op-ed/book/film reviews as Microsoft Word documents

 - Format all images as JPEG files

 - For all citations use Endnotes with a web link for fact-checking

 - All submissions must include a cover letter with: (1) author’s name; (2) mailing address; (3) e-mail address; (4) phone number; (5) a biography of no more than 300 words; (6) a headshot.

 The Africa Policy Journal strives to maintain the quality and integrity of our publication through a submission review process that is fair and transparent.
-To this end, all works will be reviewed and scored along a common rubric by at least two editorial staff.
-Submissions are first processed to remove author’s information and are assigned a numerical code.
-Editorial staff then read submissions and score along the evaluative criteria: relevance, clarity of argument, use of evidence, organization, contribution, and style.
-The editorial staff discusses top ranked submissions and final decisions are made collaboratively.
+To this end, all works will be anonymously reviewed and scored along a common rubric by multiple staff members.

 The Africa Policy Journal is the only student-run scholarly journal in the United States dedicated to African policy.
 Our mission is to promote a rigorous, informed and influential policy dialogue that is relevant to current and future issues of governance, economics, politics and society on the African continent.
 We publish thought-provoking content that provides fresh insights into the most significant opportunities and challenges facing African nations.